cicsdev/cics-java-liberty-restapp/README.md

 1. Using the CICS Explorer export the CICS bundle project to a zFS directory.
 The samples use the directory /u/cics1/com.ibm.cicsdev.restapp.cicsbundle_1.0.0.
 1. Create a CICS BUNDLE definition referencing the zFS directory created in step 1.
 1. Install the CICS BUNDLE resource.
-1. Download and compile the COBOL program EDUCHAN and deploy into CICS.
+1. Download and compile the supplied COBOL program EDUCHAN and deploy into CICS.

 **Note:** sample DFHCSDUP EXTRACT output for the required CICS resource definitions is supplied in the supporting file DFHCSD.txt file.